 Log File Streaming

 Log File Streaming writes Files.com audit and activity logs to files on your site at a configured interval.
 Logs are delivered as JSON or CSV files and stored in selected destination folders.
-This approach is intended for workflows that rely on file-based access, scheduled processing, long-term retention, or offline analysis.
+Use this approach for workflows that rely on file-based access, scheduled processing, long-term retention, or offline analysis.

 For workflows that require real-time monitoring and alerting within a SIEM platform, Files.com offers separate SIEM integrations.
 These integrations deliver audit and activity logs directly to supported SIEM platforms as events occur, rather than writing them to files on a defined interval.